pilotgab/terraform-secure-aws-platform/org/security-account/soc-alerting/README.md

 This document describes the Security Operations Centre (SOC) alerting and detection strategy implemented in the Secure Multi-Account AWS Platform.

-The alerting system is built on centralized telemetry collected through AWS Security Lake, enriched with signals from CloudTrail, GuardDuty, and VPC Flow Logs.
-Alerts are designed to notify security personnel immediately when high-risk or abnormal activity is detected.

-The design reflects real-world SOC practices used in regulated and enterprise environments.
+The alerting system is built on centralised security telemetry collected through AWS Security Lake, enriched with signals from CloudTrail, GuardDuty, and VPC Flow Logs.
+Detection and alerting are implemented using Amazon OpenSearch Security Analytics, following real-world SOC practices used in enterprise and regulated environments.

+Dashboards provide visibility.
+Alerts drive response.

 ⸻

 🧠 Alerting Philosophy

 The alerting strategy follows these principles:

 • Alerts represent meaningful security risk
-	•	Noise and false positives are minimized
+• Noise and false positives are minimised
 • Each alert has a clear security intent
 • Alerts are severity classified
 • Notifications are automated via Amazon SNS
 • Every alert has a documented SOC runbook

-Dashboards provide visibility.
-Alerts drive response.
+The goal is high-signal, actionable alerting, not metric noise.

+⸻

+🧩 Detection & Alerting Architecture

+Security alerts are generated using OpenSearch monitors, not direct EventBridge rules.
+This enables richer query logic, thresholding, and SOC-style detection workflows.

+High-level flow:

+• Security events occur across AWS accounts
+• Events are ingested and normalised by AWS Security Lake
+• OpenSearch monitors evaluate detection logic
+• Alerts are routed based on severity to SNS topics
+• Alert delivery is protected by a Dead Letter Queue (DLQ)
+• DLQ health is monitored independently to prevent alert loss

+EventBridge / CloudWatch are used only for DLQ monitoring, not for primary security detections.

 ⸻